2. What information do we collect, and how is it used and shared?

 11. Transfer of personal information to other countries

 In some cases, personal information that we process, including information from our users located in various countries, including in Canada, the EU and Switzerland or relative to queries or visitors to the Site may be transferred to the United States or other countries that may not have data privacy laws that provide the same protection as the countries where you reside.
 You understand that your personal information may therefore be transferred, processed and stored outside of your country of residence, and therefore may be available to government authorities under lawful orders and laws applicable in such foreign jurisdictions.
+Data for students in the United States will not be transferred to other countries.

 12. Right to lodge complaints